m-mdy-m/algorithms-data-structures/8.Testing-And-Debugging-Techniques/Testing/README.md

 * Software should not only be functional but also user-friendly.
 Usability testing focuses on how users interact with the software, evaluating factors like intuitiveness, learnability, and overall user satisfaction.
 By identifying usability issues early on, testers can ensure the software is designed with the user in mind, resulting in a more enjoyable and productive user experience.
 ## Categorization
-* **Development Testing:** This isn't a single, specific category, but rather an umbrella term encompassing all testing activities performed during the software development lifecycle.
-It includes unit testing, integration testing, system testing, regression testing, and smoke testing, among others.
-These tests are typically conducted by developers or QA testers before the software is released to the public.

 ### By Automation Level:

 * **Automated Testing:** Uses tools and scripts to automate repetitive tasks, saving time and effort.